Saturday, 18 May 2019

 HOW TO REACH

-Gudimallam is about 20 KM from Tirupati and direct buses are limited.
+Gudimallam is about 20 km from Tirupati, and direct buses are limited.

-Gudimallam is about 3.6 KM from Papanaidupet and frequent buses are available from Renigunta up to Papanaidupet which is about 10 KM.
+Gudimallam is about 3.6 km from Papanaidupet, and frequent buses are available from Renigunta up to Papanaidupet, which is about 10 km.

 Share autos are available from Papanaidupet.

-Nearest Railway station is Renigunta.
+The nearest Railway Station is Renigunta.

-LOCATION OF THE TEMPLE : CLICK HERE
+LOCATION OF THE TEMPLE: CLICK HERE

 Mukha mandapam